Debt collection in Turkey

-Is your debtor in Istanbul, Ankara or Izmir?
+Is your debtor in Istanbul, Ankara, or Izmir?
 For our specialists, it doesn't matter where your customer is located.
 We can assist you throughout Turkey.
-For the successful collection of your case, you do not need to call in a collection agency or lawyer in Turkey.
-You can simply transfer your case online.
+For successful debt collection in Turkey, you can simply transfer your case online.
 Our specialists will then get straight to work.

 More than a debt collection agency